 The use of composites with an aluminum matrix, in particular, for parts such as brake discs, pistons, as well as elements of aerospace technology - for example, wings and fuselages - opens up new possibilities for many applications in the automotive and aviation industries.
 These materials provide excellent ductility, corrosion resistance, high rigidity and strength, which is especially important for aerospace technologies, where materials must be lightweight and reliable.

-A feature of the method proposed by the scientists is the in situ combination of reinforcing particles, such as tungsten, silicon and boron carbides, with an aluminum matrix using plasma-dynamic synthesis.
+A special feature of the method proposed by the scientists is the in situ combination of reinforcing particles, such as tungsten, silicon and boron carbides, with an aluminum matrix using plasma-dynamic synthesis.
 This process allows the reinforcing particles to integrate into the matrix structure without additional porosity and recrystallization, which is often found in traditional production methods.
 It is claimed that this approach promotes a uniform distribution of micro- and nano-sized carbide particles, which significantly improves the physical and mechanical properties of the final products.

-As a result of applying the new approach, the physical and mechanical properties of the composites are significantly increased.
+As a result of applying the new approach, the physical and mechanical properties of the composites are significantly improved.
 The new materials have a high hardness, reaching a range from 103 to 215 HV, which is 4 times higher than the characteristics of similar materials made from commercially available components, whose hardness ranges from 47-62 HV.
 This allows creating more wear-resistant and durable components, which is especially important in aviation, where the reliability and durability of materials are critical.

 The introduction of carbides into the aluminum matrix allows to significantly increase the compaction of components up to 99%, which also contributes to improving their strength and wear resistance.
 Thanks to such improvements, the proposed method can become the basis for creating new high-performance composite materials that will be in demand in the aviation and automotive industries, as well as in other areas where lightweight and durable materials are required.